-The shape of a particle can be described as a topology (sphere, cylinder, doughnut, sheet), while the surface of a particle exhibits either homogeneous chemistry, chemical surface patterns or even asperities (topography).
-The behavior of particles in solution is largely determined by their interaction potential with other particles often on distances larger than the particle diameter.
-For the recognition by interfaces at close range, the surface structure of the particles becomes more relevant.
-Virus particles are probably the most prominent example from nature, where the surface structure is well-optimized for nanoparticle/membrane interaction and internalization.
-In our laboratory, we develop concepts to equip nanoparticles with well-defined chemical surface patterns and/or topographies using self-assembly and block copolymers.
+The shape of a particle can be described by its topology (sphere, cylinder, doughnut, sheet), while the surface of a particle exhibits either homogeneous chemistry, chemical surface patterns or surface asperities, i.e. 3D topography.
+The behavior of particles in solution is largely determined by their interaction potential with other particles often expanding beyond distances several times larger than the particle diameter.
+For the recognition by interfaces or particle-particle interactions at close range, the surface structure becomes more relevant.
+Virus particles are probably the most prominent example from nature, where the surface structure is optimized for nanoparticle/membrane interaction facilitating internalization into cells.
+Viruses are the prime example for how construction from the bottom up gives access to sub-100nm particles with precise surface structure and topography.
+Inspired by this structuring principle, we develop self-assembly concepts for block copolymers to create nanoparticles with well-defined inner morphologies, shape, chemical surface patterns and/or topographies with few-manometer resolution.

 The self-assembly of block copolymers in bulk and solution has been the focus of interest for several years.
 More recently, assembly in confinement has emerged as an additional direction to create non-equilibrium morphologies.
-Typically a diblock copolymer is emulsified in a water-immiscible solvent and allowed to dry out inside the spherical confinement of the emulsion droplet.
-This process then leaves behind microparticles with inner microphases according to the combined effect of microphase separation and curvature.
+Typically, an AB diblock copolymer is emulsified in a water-immiscible solvents and allowed to dry out inside the spherical confinement of the emulsion droplet.
+This process then leaves behind microparticles with microphases according to the combined effect of microphase separation and curvature.

 Inverse Morphologies: Block copolymer hexosomes